OS2World/GAME-SDL-STRATEGY-Toppler/README.md

 alterations of the values the difference between the old and the changed value increases every time you go into the same direction.
-So if you increase the time for the tower by pressing 'b' the first time the value increses by one the second time by two the third time by three and so on.
+So if you increase the time for the tower by pressing 'b' the first time the value increases by one the second time by two the third time by three and so on.
 This size is reset to one as soon as you change the direction of your changes.
 This sounds complicated but the best thing is to try it